Mike-chege/alx-interview/0x06-starwars_api/README.md

 ## :file_folder: Starwars_API

 This project covers the Star Wars API.
-That is writing a script that prints all characters of a Star Wars movie.
+That is, writing a script that prints all characters of a Star Wars movie.

 ## To Install Node 10
 Use: